flyandi/mazda-enhanced-compass/README.md

 If you see any issues or bugs, please file a bug report [here](https://github.com/flyandi/mazda-enhanced-compass/issues)

-We have an very active discussion thread on the Mazda3 Forum.
+Go to the discussion thread on the Mazda3 Forum for anything else.
 [Click here.](http://mazda3revolution.com/forums/2014-mazda-3-skyactiv-audio-electronics/100657-enhanced-compass-application-mazda-connect.html)

 ## Final Word